mdn/content/files/en-us/web/http/status/301/index.md

 {{HTTPSidebar}}

-The HTTP **`301 Moved Permanently`** [redirection response](/en-US/docs/Web/HTTP/Status#redirection_messages) status code indicates that the requested resource has been definitively moved to the URL in the {{HTTPHeader("Location")}} header.
+The HTTP **`301 Moved Permanently`** [redirection response](/en-US/docs/Web/HTTP/Status#redirection_messages) status code indicates that the requested resource has been permanently moved to the URL in the {{HTTPHeader("Location")}} header.

 A browser receiving this status will automatically request the resource at the URL in the `Location` header, redirecting the user to the new page.
-Search engines receiving this response will attribute links to the original URL to the redirected resource instead, passing the {{Glossary("SEO")}} ranking to the new URL.
+Search engines receiving this response will attribute links to the original URL to the redirected resource, passing the {{Glossary("SEO")}} ranking to the new URL.

 > [!NOTE]
 > Although the [specification](#specifications) requires the request method and the body to remain unchanged when redirection is performed, not all user-agents meet this requirement.